WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### schex Bioconductor - Research Software Engineering
 This project helps with understanding what could be streamlined when maintaining software packages for the popular Bioconductor community.
 For more details see [schex Bioconductor project](student-schex), the [Bioconductor Maintenance wiki](https://github.com/WEHI-ResearchComputing/bioconductor_maintenance/wiki) and the [schex Bioconductor package](https://bioconductor.org/packages/release/bioc/html/schex.html).

+### Research Data Workflow Processing - Research -  Data Analytics or Data Engineering
+This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
+To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425) as well as [the GitHub from the students from 2023](https://github.com/JiayaoLU/Data-Science-Project) that has three public Tableau graphs.
+A [presentation of this work is available on Sharepoint (WEHI access only)](https://wehieduau.sharepoint.com/:b:/r/sites/StudentInternGroupatWEHI/Shared%20Documents/Benchmarking%20HPC%20Research%20Data%20Workflow/DSP%20S2%20Final%20Presentation.pdf?csf=1&web=1&e=iB4AFa).

+### Immunology modelling - Research - Data Analytics or Software Engineering
+This project helps with enhancing the framework API for agent-based modelling in Immunology.
+For more details see [Immunology modelling project](student-immunology-modelling)

+### Genomics Quality Control - Research - Full-Stack Web Developer
+This project helps to setup infrastructure to collate and display Quality Control (QC) information from Genomics workflows.
+For more details see [Genomics Quality Control project.](student-genomics-qc)

+### cryo-EM - Research - Data Analytics or Data Engineering
+This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
+For more details see [cryoEM project](student-cryoem) and the [cryo-EM wiki](https://github.com/WEHI-ResearchComputing/cryo_em_grid_detection_ai/wiki).

+### Flux - Research - Software Engineering

+This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
+For more details see [Flux project](student-flux).

 ## Other documentation